SHAREHOLDER ENGAGEMENT POLICY

-The duty of interaction with the shareholders falls within the exclusive purview of the Board of Directors, acting collectively, and of the chairman & CEO thereof, to whom all powers in this regard have been delegated.
+The duty of interaction with the shareholders falls within the exclusive purview of the Board of Directors, acting collectively, and of its chairman.

 In line with the foregoing, directors do not constitute a valid channel of interaction for these purposes, and therefore, they have neither the duty nor the power to interact with the shareholders.
-However, if so resolved by the Board of Directors, the Executive Committee or the chairman & CEO, the lead independent director or the other members of the Board of Directors may engage in interaction with specific shareholders regarding issues relating to the Company's corporate governance and sustainable development, although, as far as possible, the directors who will engage in such interaction shall belong to the committee in charge of the issues to be discussed.
+However, if so resolved by the Board of Directors, its chairman or the Executive Committee, the lead independent director or the other members of the Board of Directors may engage in interaction with specific shareholders regarding issues relating to the Company's corporate governance and sustainable development, although, as far as possible, the directors who will engage in such interaction shall belong to the committee in charge of the issues to be discussed.

-In any case, the statements made by the directors shall only bind the Company when they are expressly supported by a resolution of the Board of Directors or the delegated bodies thereof.
+In any case, the statements made by directors who have been assigned to interact with specific shareholders on the issues indicated above only bind the Company when they are expressly supported by a resolution or decision of the Board of Directors, the chairman thereof or the Executive Committee.